 Until the late 1800’s commodity items like flour or soap were just that.
 You bought a piece of soap.
 There was no choice between twenty or more different varieties.
 There was no manufacturers mark, there was no differentiation, you just bought soap.
 That changed in 1879 when Proctor and Gamble started selling Ivory Soap.
 Many suggest this was the first branded product.

 Then you could buy soap or you could buy Ivory Soap.
 Now there was a point of comparison, of differentiation.
 That, in essence, is where the value in brand lies.
 Now Proctor and Gamble could try to build a positive narrative around Ivory Soap.
-If they succeeded then it was probable they could charge more for Ivory Soap than plain old soap.
+If they succeeded then it was probable they could charge more for Ivory Soap.

 A strong brand Improves recognition and provides a focus for promotional activity.
 It creates a sense of belonging for employees.
-It can help to increase the level of referrals.
+It can help to increase your small business reputation and the level of referrals.
 Crucially it helps build consumer trust but be careful that trust can be destroyed in an instant.

 The Elements Of Brand

-Your brand must be recognisable.
+Your small business brand must be recognisable.
 The company name is crucial as is any tagline that can be attached to that name.
 Colours are important as is the logo.

 The key point is FIRST comes the definition of ‘what is your brand’ (see above) FOLLOWED by the brand elements.
 This makes the definition of the brand elements quite a tricky exercise.
 It’s a lot more than ‘that looks nice.’